TheGloriousGenesis/CS_Learning/Kubernates/intro_into_kubernates.md

     - labels to retrieve data
 - Pods are scheduled to run on Nodes in a cluster

+## Kubelet

+Runs on every node in the cluster and performs functions such as running containers and managing workloads.
+Its a node agent that ensures containers are run in pods as specified in pod spec.

+It communicates with the control plane.
+It receives pod spec from API server and spins up what is required. also reports back regarding status and what is required

 ## Resources
 - Uniquely identified by the following declarative tags:
   - apiVersion